franciscofsales/node-macflix/README.md

 Use `"` around your search term so it can contain spaces or special characters

-macflix will print the options available.
+macflix will print a list the results, if any available.